 Case 5: No Trend

-This specification is rarely used in practice.
+Finally, this specification of no trend is rarely used in practice.
 It does not include any trend or constant terms in the VECM model.
 It implies that the levels of variables show no trend and have zero means.
 Moreover, the cointegrating relationships are stationary around zero mean.